Structure of Kerr black hole spacetimes in Weyl conformal gravity: General structure and role of

 We first consider the case of $\kappa = 0$ to get a general picture of the structure of CG Kerr spacetimes on the equatorial plane $(\theta = \frac{\uppi}{2})$.
 This is instructive since a dependence on $\gamma$ is one of the most distinctive features of CG solutions, as the de Sitter term being linearly dependent on a parameter such as $\Lambda$ is of course present in GR (A)dS metrics.
 We shall see the effect of the variation of $\kappa$ and spin $a$ later.

 To achieve this, we generate parametric plots with the parameter $\gamma$ on the vertical axis and the radial coordinate $r$ on the horizontal axis.
-We choose $\gamma$ to construct our plots with as $\Delta^\mathcal{E}$ \eqref{eq:rescaled ergo} and $\Delta^\mathrm{H}$ \eqref{eq:rescaled} have the most complicated dependence on $\gamma$.
+We choose $\gamma$ to construct our plots with as $\Delta^\mathcal{E}$~\eqref{eq:rescaled ergo} and $\Delta^\mathrm{H}$~\eqref{eq:rescaled} have the most complicated dependence on $\gamma$.
 Note that we have restored factors of $\beta$ in the figures for clarity, but we shall maintain our use of the dimensionless quantities in the body of the text.

-We summarize features and regions present for $\kappa \geq 0$ in table \ref{tab:domains}.
-A schematic of a parametric plot of $\gamma$ against $r$ clearly showing these domains is presented in figure \ref{fig:CGK Domains}.
+We summarize features and regions present for $\kappa \geq 0$ in table~\ref{tab:domains}.
+A schematic of a parametric plot of $\gamma$ against $r$ clearly showing these domains is presented in figure~\ref{fig:CGK Domains}.
 As we shall see in subsequent sections, the effects of varying $\kappa$ and $a$ will be to shift or entirely remove some of these domains from our maps.

-The plots of causal structure, ergoregion structure, and spacetime features (horizons and ergosurfaces) for the parameter values $( \kappa, a) = (0, 0.25)$ are shown in Figure \ref{fig:General Structure}.
+The plots of causal structure, ergoregion structure, and spacetime features (horizons and ergosurfaces) for the parameter values $( \kappa, a) = (0, 0.25)$ are shown in figure~\ref{fig:General Structure}.

-When we have $\kappa = 0$, we recover the GR Kerr case when $\gamma = 0$ as well, and thus $k = 0$ \eqref{eq:auxiliary}.
+When we have $\kappa = 0$, we recover the GR Kerr case when $\gamma = 0$ as well, and thus $k = 0$~\eqref{eq:auxiliary}.
 The cosmological features $\mathcal{E}_{\mathrm{C}}$ and $\mathrm{H}_{\mathrm{C}}$, and the corresponding $\mathrm{E}$ and $\mathrm{S}^+$ regions they bound would then be found at $r = + \infty$, as discussed earlier.
-This reflects the fact that it is $k$, from the quartic de Sitter term in $\Delta^\mathrm{H}$ \eqref{eq:rescaled} that governs the causal structure of the background.
+This reflects the fact that it is $k$, from the quartic de Sitter term in $\Delta^\mathrm{H}$~\eqref{eq:rescaled} that governs the causal structure of the background.
 We expect de Sitter backgrounds for $k > 0$ and Anti-de Sitter backgrounds for $k < 0$.
-The cosmological ergosurfaces and ergoregions would of course follow suit from the similar role of $k$ in $\Delta^\mathcal{E}$ \eqref{eq:rescaled ergo}.
+The cosmological ergosurfaces and ergoregions would of course follow suit from the similar role of $k$ in $\Delta^\mathcal{E}$~\eqref{eq:rescaled ergo}.

 Now, we briefly describe the key features of each domain.
-Black hole spacetimes are described by the domains $\mathrm{H}_{\mathrm{ex(s)}}$, IV, $\mathcal{E}_{\mathrm{ex(c)}}$, V, and $\mathrm{H}_{\mathrm{ex(c)}}$.
+Black hole spacetimes, containing an event horizon $\mathrm{H}_\mathrm{C}$, are described by the domains $\mathrm{H}_{\mathrm{ex(s)}}$, IV, $\mathcal{E}_{\mathrm{ex(c)}}$, V, and $\mathrm{H}_{\mathrm{ex(c)}}$.
 All other domains are naked singularity spacetimes, or the degenerate \textit{Empty} case.
 We find that the singularity is timelike in all domains, except the \textit{Empty} case where it is null.